ricketytoc/tp/docs/DeveloperGuide.md

 * 1a.
 EmployeeManager detects that not all required information is entered.
   * 1a1.
 EmployeeManager informs user that some information is missing.
   * 1a2.
-EmployeeManager requests user to enter details of the employee.
-  * 1a3.
-User enters the requested details.
+User enters the employee's details.
-  * Steps 1a1 - 1a3 are repeated until the data entered are correct.
+  * Steps 1a1 - 1a2 are repeated until the data entered is correct.
   * Use case resumes from step 2.
 * 1b.
 EmployeeManager detects invalid information.
   * 1b1.
 EmployeeManager informs user that some information is invalid.
   * 1b2.
-EmployeeManager requests user to enter details of the employee.
-  * 1b3.
-User enters the requested details.
+User enters the employee's details.
-  * Steps 1b1 - 1b3 are repeated until the data entered are correct.
+  * Steps 1b1 - 1b2 are repeated until the data entered is correct.
   * Use case resumes from step 2.
 * 1c.
 EmployeeManager detects a duplicate employee.
   * 1c1.
 EmployeeManager informs user that the employee already exists.